-The qualifying examination is a rigorous exam designed to confirm the student's ability to begin a Ph.D. program.
+The Qualifying Examination is a rigorous exam designed to confirm the student's ability to begin a Ph.D. program.
 This examination is a test of the student's advanced level of knowledge of the proposed subject area.
-After the successful completion of this exam the student submits a Graduate College petition, along with the results of the Qualifying Exam on the departmental form, asking they be placed into the Ph.D. program in NRES.
+After successful completion of this exam, the student submits a Graduate College petition, along with the results of the Qualifying Exam on the departmental form, requesting placement into the Ph.D. program in NRES.
 In the event of failure the student may elect to continue as a M.S. degree candidate (either Plan A or Plan B) if recommended by the Guidance Committee.